Aug 17, 2021 | Hotel Marketing | Reading Time: 13 minutes

 Besides being a channel to attract visitors, social media has become one of the main channels for customer service.

-According to a survey 54% of customers prefer customer service via social media and SMS.
+According to a survey conducted by Convince and Convert, 54% of customers prefer customer service via social media and SMS.

-However, most hotels fail to provide customer service on social media, causing great frustration on travelers and missing important revenue opportunities.
-The multichannel aspect of customer service can be a big challenge, especially to hotels with small size teams.
+However, most hotels fail to provide customer service on social media, causing great frustration for travelers while missing important revenue opportunities.
+The multichannel aspect of customer service can be a big challenge, especially for hotels with small-sized teams.

 Two of the main media used by travelers and hotels are Facebook and Instagram.
 Let’s take a closer look at each and how they can help your hotel business.